2024-11-05

 single compilation unit

-the more common way is to compile parts of the application separately into machine code objects, maintain header files with declarations for each object and then use a linker to connect the code in object files. this may save time in the development of big projects when most objects have previously been compiled and only a few have changed and need to be recompiled.
+the more common way is to compile parts of the application separately into multiple objects and maintain makefiles as well as header files with declarations for each object and then use a linker to connect references between objects. this has benefits like encapsulation and saving time in the development of big projects by only recompiling objects that changed, but introduces significant overhead and may reduce optimization opportunities.

 tips and tricks, hints